 It would also wise to set up a schedule and delete transients regularly to ensure that you will prevent unnecessary bloat.

-Clean up Autoloaded Data in wp_options Table
+Clean Up Autoloaded Data in wp_options Table

-Over time, the wp_options table can become cluttered with unnecessary data, leading to slower queries.
+table can become cluttered with unnecessary data, leading to slower queries.

 Autoloaded data in WordPress refers to information that is automatically loaded into memory during the initialization process.
 These autoloaded options are set by plugins, themes, and the WordPress core itself, defining how your site functions.
 They include various settings, such as the default URL, active theme, admin user, and more.
 This feature can be convenient for development, but it can also lead to performance issues.